25 March 2019

 Additionally, when a comprehensive BIM model is created, it has utility long after the project is over.
 Information on building materials, the average lifespan of components and appliances, and even proposed maintenance schedules are easily accessible at any time on a BIM model.

 BIM wouldn’t be so popular if it didn’t make sense financially.
 A study by Autodesk on the impact of BIM in modern construction confirms that more than 80 percent of respondents had a positive return on their investment in BIM software, while another 14 percent at least broke even.

 Respondents who were using BIM for more than 50 percent of their projects reported improvements to coordination of materials, quality/performance of buildings, schedule control and reduced project error.
 Additionally, the study found that BIM was helping a small percentage of firms improve ROI by reducing IT costs.

-Data centers are intensive construction projects.
+Data centres are intensive construction projects.
 Their design needs to be exacting, and the infrastructure needs to be extremely robust in order to prevent critical machinery from losing power or becoming damaged.
-Not only that, but as data center technology increases in complexity with new cooling techniques and denser server racks, data centers will need to be built and maintained differently.
+Not only that, but as data centre technology increases in complexity with new cooling techniques and denser server racks, data centres will need to be built and maintained differently.

-Modeling projects using BIM software is the first step towards solving problems associated with these new technologies, both before and after facilities are finished.
-Modern data centers can now be painstakingly planned before construction ever begins.
-Both the models and the data from these construction projects will be accessible long after the project is over, in a form much easier to find and analyze than a series of 2D drawings.
+Modelling projects using BIM software is the first step towards solving problems associated with these new technologies, both before and after facilities are finished.
+Modern data centres can now be painstakingly planned before construction ever begins.
+Both the models and the data from these construction projects will be accessible long after the project is over, in a form much easier to find and analyse than a series of 2D drawings.

-The information from those models can efficiently answer audits, serve as benchmarks for future projects, and even help reduce the costs of renovations when data centers need upgrades.
-With the help of BIM, data centers have become easier to build and maintain, as the demand and complexity grows in our modern, digital economy.
+The information from those models can efficiently answer audits, serve as benchmarks for future projects, and even help reduce the costs of renovations when data centres need upgrades.
+With the help of BIM, data centres have become easier to build and maintain, as the demand and complexity grows in our modern, digital economy